“I only had one intention - I needed a placement at Jaguar Land Rover.”

 Best.
 Moment.
 Ever

 ‘One of the stand-out moments on my placement was when I had to launch the new Jaguar XF.
 I was the presenter in a promotional video, talking about the car’s features and why it was special.
-I originally wanted to work in TV, so talking about JLR (my favourite brand) in broadcast quality was a dream come true.’
+I originally wanted to work in TV, so talking about JLR (my favorite brand) in broadcast quality was a dream come true.’

 Chand entered Aston with his eyes wide open.
 His expectations of placement were low, but ended up shaping his graduate career.

 ‘Some say it’s over when uni finishes… I say it just the beginning.
-I’m flying out to Vegas in couple of months – there’s no way I would have ever been able to do that without the job I have.’
+I’m flying out to Vegas in a couple of months – there’s no way I would have ever been able to do that without the job I have.’

 University should be a platform to process.
 It doesn’t matter what route you take.
-From billboard to boardroom, Chand has set his own path.
+From billboard to the boardroom, Chand has set his own path.
 One year after graduating, and whatever his upcoming journey, it seems like it will be behind the wheel of a Jaguar.